 Summer Solstice Contra Mini-Fest weekend was held with band Notorious in Santa Rosa and San Rafael in June.
 New Year’s Eve Contra Gala included two nights of dancing: Hotpoint Stringband in San Rafael on the 30th and Santa Rosa on the 31st.

 Faultline Frolic dance weekend was held at Monroe Hall with Notorious and Erik Weber in June.
 With great sadness at the passing of our oldest dance, the last Sonoma dance was held in October.
-A new Petaluma Contra Dance series began at Hermann Sons Hall and eventually moved to the Petaluma Woman’s Club.
+A new Petaluma Contra Dance series began at Hermann Sons Hall.
 Dances Without Borders, an afternoon of folk dance and evening of contra dance, was held at Marin Masonic Hall in September.

 Epicenter contra dance weekend in Mill Valley was held for the first time, envisioned and headed up by Susan Amato.
 An instant hit, our urban contra dance party weekend has great talent and high energy dancers from all over the USA.